rf-/keynote/README.md

 ## Testing

-Testing Keynote is the same as using it in views or controllers.
-It can be tested with RSpec, Test::Unit, MiniTest, or MiniTestUnit.
+Testing a Keynote presenter is similar to using it in views or controllers.
+You can test presenters with RSpec, Test::Unit, MiniTest, or MiniTest::Unit.

 ### RSpec

-Tests are expected to be in `spec/presenters` or labeled with `type: :presenter` [metadata](https://relishapp.com/rspec/rspec-rails/docs/directory-structure).
+Your test files should be in `spec/presenters` or labeled with [`type: :presenter` metadata].

 Here's an example:

 ```ruby
 # spec/presenters/user_presenter_spec.rb